msangel/msangel.github.io/_drafts/docker.md

 ![Union File System](https://k.co.ua/resources/docker/copy_on_write_fs.png "Union File System")For example: if you build most of your applications as PHP site driven by Apache Http Server, the single layer with Apache server will be shared between all of your applications.

 ## Conclusion
 The docker is powerfull tool that is created to solve many common developer's problems and tasks.
+But before using it, nice to have some insights on how we came to it and how it is working inside.
+You may also want to look on more practical part

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNDEzMzE3NCwtOTM1NDY2NTU3LDE1Mz
+eyJoaXN0b3J5IjpbLTMwMDYxNjAyMSwtOTM1NDY2NTU3LDE1Mz
 M1ODE1ODAsLTE1NDg5MDcxNyw5NTczMjYwNTgsLTE5MzIxMzMz
 NTIsNTAzMDI0NDIxLC0zMjIwNDg4MjgsLTE4NzkxOTAzNzAsMT
 cxMzg4OTA4NCwtMTI0ODk5NDg3OCwtMTMzNDc2MDk4OCw3OTAw